crypto-org-chain/cronos/docs/gravity-bridge/dev-setup-guide.md

 ### Creating the config:

 We will use the below `config.toml` to specify the directory where the keys will be generated and some of the configs needed to run the orchestrator.
-Creating a `gorc.toml` file in the same directory as `gorc` and paste the following config:
+Create a `gorc.toml` file in the same directory as `gorc` and paste the following config:

 ```toml